Why Do You Compare Your Life To Others?

-Are you at war or at peace with your life?
-Does it feel like a series of challenges to overcome than a journey of self-discovery and fulfilment?
+Does your life feel like a series of challenges, rather than a journey of self-discovery and fulfilment?
 It’s important to know how you feel about your life’s journey to make sense of it.
 Perhaps you haven’t given it much thought, yet below the surface something is simmering.
-You might find yourself reacting to situations or become frustrated things aren’t going your way.
-I want to put your mind at ease because what you’re experiencing is normal and you are bound to face it from time to time.
-As a testament to this when I run seminars, I often ask audience members to close their eyes and bring their awareness to a part of their body in pain.
-I invite them to focus on the discomfort and identify what the pain feels like.
+You might react to situations or get frustrated things aren’t going your way.
+Let me put your mind at ease because what you’re experiencing is normal and something you’re bound to face throughout life.
+As a testament to this, when I run seminars, I will ask audience members to close their eyes and bring their awareness to a part of their body in pain.
+I invite them to focus on what the pain feels like.
 This exercise lasts a few minutes before they open their eyes and describe the emotional relationship to their pain.
-Many people describe the pain with strong emotions.
-At this point, I ask them whether these same emotions are apparent in their life.
-It is my experience, what a person feels in their body as pain or discomfort is a result of what is mirrored in their life.
+Many people describe the pain with powerful emotions.
+I then ask them whether these emotions are apparent in their life.
+In my experience, what a person feels in their body results from what is mirrored in their life.

-The mind-body experience is powerful and if we’re not aware what is happening below the level of our thoughts, it can manifest as pain in the body to draw our awareness to it.
-Author Matt Kahn echoes this principle of releasing cellular debris in Whatever Arises, Love That: A Love Revolution That Begins with You where he writes: “Just by bringing greater attention to the part of your body where strong emotions or physical pain linger, you are loosening each layer of cellular memory to assist in another moment of healing.”
-Many people are unhappy with their lives and compare it to others which only intensifies their suffering.
-It’s natural to compare ourselves to other people when we’re not living to our fullest potential.
-But it is unwise to do so because we are comparing our behind-the-scenes to everyone else’s highlight reel.
-Can you see that comparing your life to others only intensifies your anguish?
-Your emotional guidance is a powerful faculty and is inviting you to stop comparing yourself to others since it is futile.
-We are unique and different in our own special way.
-The success of another person shouldn’t diminish your self worth but help to realise what is possible if you honour your inner wisdom.
+The mind-body experience is powerful and if you’re not aware of what is happening below the level of your thoughts, it can manifest as pain, to draw your awareness to it.
+For instance, many people are unhappy with their lives and compare it to others; which intensifies their suffering.
+It’s natural to compare yourself to others when you’re not living to your fullest potential.
+But it is unwise to do so because you are comparing your behind-the-scenes to everyone else’s highlight reel.
+Can you see that comparing your life to others intensifies your anguish?
+Your emotional guidance is a powerful faculty because it is instant feedback on whether you are in alignment with your life’s calling.
+You are unique in your own special way.
+In other words, someone else’s success shouldn’t diminish your self-worth but help to realise what is possible if you honour your inner wisdom.